rytilahti/python-miio/README.md

 ### miio-extract-tokens

 The package provides a command line tool to extract tokens from Android backups and SQlite databases.
-Please follow the above-mentioned procedure to retrieve the tar file (Android) or a SQlite database (Android & Apple).
+Please follow the above-mentioned procedure to retrieve a backup (Android) or a SQlite database (Android & Apple).
 Encrypted tokens as recently introduced on iOS devices will be automatically decrypted.
+For decrypting encrypted Android backups the password has to be given to the command with `--password <password>`.

 *Please feel free to submit pull requests to simplify this procedure even more!*

 ```
-$ miio-extract-tokens backup.tar
+$ miio-extract-tokens backup.ab
-Opened backup/backup.tar
+Opened backup/backup.ab
 Extracting to /tmp/tmpvbregact
 Reading tokens from Android DB
 Gateway